A Singapore Government Agency Website How to identify

 Exemption from taking a Mother Tongue Language

-It is compulsory to study an official Mother Tongue Language (MTL) — Chinese Language, Malay Language or Tamil Language — in primary school, but some exceptions may apply.
+It is compulsory to study a Mother Tongue Language (MTL), but some exceptions may apply.
 Learn about what they are and who may be eligible.

 Eligibility

-• Are returning from overseas and had no opportunity to learn an official MTL, a Non-Tamil Indian Language (NTIL) or an approved Foreign Language or Asian Language for a sustained period of time.
+• Are returning from overseas and had no opportunity to learn an official MTL (Chinese Language, Malay Language or Tamil Language), a Non-Tamil Indian Language (NTIL) or an approved Foreign Language or Asian Language for a sustained period of time.

 • Have special educational needs, with severe difficulties in coping with overall learning.